sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/saas-connectivity/connector-customizers/testing.md

 ```

-now when you run the test-connection command, the customizer After test-connection command will also be run.
+Now, when you run the test-connection command, the customizer after the test-connection command will also run.